How do we forgive our Fathers?

 I struggle with resentments, anger, sadness, and pain related to my relationship with my father but with all of that, there are redeeming moments.
 There are flashes of a well-intended father.
 For example, I didn’t know that I would have time to see him off today and when I walked into the restaurant his eyes lit up and he smiled.
 He asked, “Did you come to say goodbye?”
 I smiled, nodded, and sat with him and he told me he was glad I was there.

-Some have accused me of loving my dad because he had financial resources.
-That allegation is absurd.
-There is no amount of money that would make what I’ve endured okay or forgivable.
-Thankfully, forgiveness has nothing to do with money.
 I’ve always known somehow that my dad really does love me.
 I can’t explain how I know this, I just do.
 In the end, it is what it is, and what it is, it is really fucking complicated.

 “We children of schizophrenics are the great secret keepers, the ones who don’t want you to think that anything is wrong.”